robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara didn't blink.

 "It would help.
-Charlie hasn't found any signs of strain or tears."
+Charlie hasn't found any signs of strain or tearing."

 Sarah's scowl deepened.
-She glanced at Charlie's face, and let out a sigh.
+She glanced at Charlie's face, and puffed again.

 "It— binds."

 Mara waited.
-Sarah let out a bigger sigh.
+Sarah's scowl deepened.

 "Across the bust," she said finally.

-Charlie was still writing when he asked:
+Charlie's head was in the ledger when he asked:

 "Would the next size up be more comfortable?"

+Silence.

 He looked up then and startled.
 Sarah was glaring at him.